-American Express is committed to providing you with full and transparent information about cookie use.
+American Express is committed to providing you with full and transparent information about cookie and similar technologies use.

 What are cookies?